Zigbee from a DIY/Maker Perspective – Low Cost Experiments

 This does not actually panelize anything, but generates a script by iterating through all the components.
 The result of executing the script is that the component names are written into layers 125 (aka “_tNames” for top components) and 126 (aka “_bNames”) for bottom components).
 Since these are just written as text, they no longer need to follow the unique naming rule; they are not names!

 At this point, show only the new layers and delete anything you dont want (I have found some component names which I deleted from the board re-appear in the new layers).
-Also: be aware that items in the new layers are created every time the Panelize tool is run.

 2. Run the Panelizer ULP